Complete Guide on How to Sell Your House Privately in Ontario

 If you wish to sell your property privately, you should closely follow the traditional home-selling processes to maximise your chances of success—after all, you don’t want your home to be on the market for months if it means continuing with your mortgage payments.
 You could end up spending more than you would have spent on a real estate agent.

-First, unless you’re interested in selling your home to a team of flippers, you should be aware that privately selling a home requires a significant time commitment.
+First, unless you’re interested in selling your home for cash to a team of flippers, you should be aware that privately selling a home requires a significant time commitment.
 Nevertheless, securing a fair price for your house without help is possible if you follow these steps:

 1. Prepare yourself